lcanoi/my-webpage/content/en/project/prediction-ml-cemex/index.md

 + Microsoft SQL Server: for the database
 + NestJS: server for main API
 + FastAPI: server for state managment
-+ Django: Server for the Neural Network estimations/predictions

 ## Final Product:
 The Final Product is a React.js client with an interface to upload single task or a bulk of tasks (.xslx file).
 When a task is uploaded, the client makes a request with a Nest.js API for our tokenizer and trained Neural Network models, managed by a FastAPI server, in order to get a time prediction.
 The Keras Neural Network is a Multilayer Perceptron (MLP) which first does Natural Language Processing (NLP) tokenizing the input text, and then runs the values through the model weights, predicting an output.
 This output is then returned by the API request and the user gets on his screen the resulting prediction of effort/time needed for every inputted task.